dappnode/DAppNodePackage-SSV-Shifu/README.md

-# Dappnode Package SSV Göerli Testnet V2 "Shifu"
+# Dappnode Package SSV Göerli Testnet "Shifu" V2

 This package allows Dappnode Users to help test the SSV Network.
+A pioneer in the field of DVT (Decentralized Validator Technology), SSV is a network of validators that use a decentralized network of operators to run their validators.
+This package allows you to run an SSV Operator Node on the SSV Testnet "Shifu" V2.

 Note - You will need SSH or direct console access to your Dappnode in order to use it to generate your operator keys.

-_Warning: This package is separate from the SSV Prater Package.
+_Warning: This package is separate from the Original SSV Prater Package.
-If you participated in the first V1 SSV testnet "Primus" please keep your operator running until the SSV team announces the official end of the V1 test._
+If you participated in the first V1 SSV testnet "Primus" please be sure to create a new operator account for this iteration of the SSV Testnet._

+_Warning: This package has been modified for the Shifu V2 Testnet, which will be restarted in Mid-February 2023.
+SSV Shifu Operators must upgrade to this version of the package or higher in order to continue operating on the network._

 ## Generate Operator Keys

-**DO NOT** Reuse keys from V1.
-You need to create new keys and register them [here](https://app.ssv.network/join/operator/register)
+**DO NOT** Reuse keys from the V1 "Primus" Testnet; You need to create new keys and register them [here](https://app.ssv.network/join/operator/register) .

+For Operators created for V1 of the "Shifu" Testnet, you can continue using your same operator/keys in V2, but please note that during the upgrade period the SSV Web App and Web Explorer will be be down for upgrades.

 You'll need a keypair in order to run an operator on SSV.
 To generate a new keypair, you will need access to a terminal on a machine connected to the Internet with Docker installed, such as your Dappnode.
 You need to run the following command :